I've Been a Stylist for 20 Years—These Are the Key Buys on My Autumn Wish List

 When shopping for new pieces, it’s important to be practical and think of all the outfits you could wear them with from your existing wardrobe.
 But most importantly, you have to really love those new items to justify adding them to your rotation.
 When you wear them, they have to make you feel good—really good.
 They have to feel comfortable on your body; I’m a strong believer in buying the size that feels and looks the best on you, and in some shops that might be a 12, in others an 18—it really doesn't matter.
 The buys I include in my monthly edits can be easily styled in multiple ways and will still be relevant years from now.
 We're talking true wardrobe classics, and I’m showing you where to find them.

-Keep scrolling to explore my summer 2025 edit.
+Keep scrolling to explore my autumn 2025 edit.

 SHOP ANGIE SMITH'S 2025 EDIT: